reiuu23/asan/README.md

-Welcome to the WMS (Warehouse Management System) User Manual.
+Welcome to the ASAN WMS (Warehouse Management System) User Manual.
 This guide will help you navigate and utilize the key features of the WMS efficiently.
 There are three types of accounts within the WMS: Owner, Buyer, and Administrator.
 Each account type has specific functionalities designed to cater to different roles within the system.